 We meet every Sunday morning at St. Barnabas Chapel from 8.30am.
 This is a service of Holy Communion followed by morning tea in the Parish Centre.
 The first Sunday of each month is a service of Morning Prayer.

-The chapel was built from stone taken from the ruins of the New Gaol.
-It was dedicated to Bishop Patteson, the Bishop of Melanesia in 1880.
+The chapel was dedicated to Bishop Patteson, the Bishop of Melanesia in 1880.
 It is a charming chapel and is considered one of the finest old buildings in the South Pacific.
 The stained glass and especially that in the rose window is particularly beautiful and is reflected in a polished marble floor.
 The timber work is decorated with pearl shell inlays and the massive beams in the ceiling reflect the craft of the builders – shipbuilders.

 The church is still used for regular services.